-When the LIFTGATE button on the RKE transmitter is pressed two times, the turn signals will flash twice to signal that the liftgate is opening or closing (if Flash Lamps with Lock is enabled in the EVIC) and the liftgate chime will be audible.
-For further information, refer to "Customer-Programmable Features (System Setup)/ Electronic Vehicle information Center (EVIC)" in "Understanding Your Instrument Panel".
+When the LIFTGATE button on the RKE transmitter is pushed two times, the turn signals will flash twice to signal that the liftgate is opening or closing (if Flash Lamps with Lock is enabled in the Uconnect® Settings) and the liftgate chime will be audible.
+For further information, refer to "Uconnect® Settings" in "Understanding Your Instrument Panel".

 - In the event of a power malfunction to the liftgate, an emergency liftgate latch release can be used to open the liftgate.
-The emergency liftgate latch release can be accessed through a snap-in cover located on the liftgate trim panel. - If liftgate is left open for an extended period of time, the liftgate may need to be closed manually to reset power liftgate functionality.
+The emergency liftgate latch release can be accessed through a snap-in cover located on the liftgate trim panel. - If the liftgate is left open for an extended period of time, the liftgate may need to be closed manually to reset power liftgate functionality.